fcorti/alfresco-audit-analysis-reporting/README.md

 How many failed login?”

-These are only some of the questions that are often done about an Alfresco E.C.M. and is well known that Alfresco has not a powered reporting system (and honestly is not it’s job).
-Unfortunately the need is still there and most of the answers are tricky solutions, quite hard to manage and scale.
-By the way Alfresco E.C.M. has a detailed audit service that exposes a lot of (potentially) useful informations.
+These are only some of the questions that are often done about an Alfresco E.C.M. and is well known that Alfresco only recently is starting to define a reporting system and today they are following exactly the same path you can see here, with a solution for Enterprise Edition only and a high cost.

 With Alfresco Audit Analysis and Reporting (A.A.A.R.) is provided a solution to extract, store and query audit data together with the document/folder informations at a very detailed level, with the goal to be useful to the end-user in a very easy way.
 To reach that goal, to make the data more friendly for the end-user, the data are published in reports in well-known formats (pdf, Microsoft Excel, csv, etc.) and stored directly in Alfresco as static documents organized in folders, versioned, authorized and published.